kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 Move Semantics
 --------------

-This Vector class serves as a motivating example for move semantics Move semantics allow one to overloaded a class\ |apos|\ s constructor and assignment operator with an `rvalue reference`_.
+This Vector class serves as a motivating example for move semantics.
+Move semantics allow yout to overloaded a class\ |apos|\ s constructor and assignment operator with an rvalue reference (see :ref:`rvalue-reference`).
 Such overloaded methods allow the compiler to always chose the a more effecient constructor or assignment operator when an rvalue is passed as input.
 Here is template class ``Vector``.
 It has the usual copy constructor and assignment operator as well as an addend method called ``void push_back(const Vector<T>)`` that take an ``const Vector&``: